0808 808 4000 Get help now

 Income tax and VAT

 There is no time limit for recovery of tax, duty, or any related interest.
-However, National Insurance is not classed as a tax and is therefore subject to a six year limitation period.
+However, National Insurance is not classed as a tax and is therefore subject to a six-year limitation period.

 The Limitation Act says that the limitation period for benefit overpayments and social fund loans is six years.
+So, DWP debts can be statute barred.
+However, this may be of limited use in practice because they may be able to collect the debt from you anyway without going to court.

-The cause of action (when the limitation period starts running) for benefit overpayments, is when a final decision is made on the overpayment.
+The cause of action (when the limitation period starts running) for benefit overpayments is when a final decision is made on the overpayment.
 This is most likely to be a final decision by a council, the Department for Work and Pensions (DWP) or a tribunal.

 For social fund loans, the cause of action is when the loan becomes due for repayment.